Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

-If you're already dedicated to the work and costs associated with running an aquarium, this is a good time to add a few modifications to turn your tank into a veggie producing machine!
+If you're already dedicated to the work and costs associated with running an aquarium, this is a good time to add a few modifications to turn your tank into a veggie-producing machine!
 That's right, vegetables!
-The technique is call aquaponics, and the design behind it couldn't be easier.
+The technique is called aquaponics, and the design behind it couldn't be easier.
 In this article, learn how to convert an average aquarium into a small aquaponics farm that really gives back.

-What is Aquaponics?
+What Is Aquaponics?

 Utilizing a small water pump located in the aquarium, water is then pumped to the growing plants and allowed to drain back into the tank.
-Growing plants are able to uptake nutrients leftover from fish respiration and bacteria present in the growing medium will continue to filter and clean the returning water.
+Growing plants that are able to uptake nutrients leftover from fish respiration and bacteria present in the growing medium will continue to filter and clean the returning water.
 The plants and growing medium can be looked at as one large filtration unit.

 The Basic Necessities

-- Aquarium - Any size aquarium may be adapted for use in an aquaponic system.
+- Aquarium: Any size aquarium may be adapted for use in an aquaponic system.
 Note that larger aquariums tend to provide more stable water conditions and should be highly considered by those new to fish keeping.

-- Air Pump - Since most aquaponic aquariums can be run without the use of a mechanical hang on the back filter, an air pump must be used to provide sufficient oxygen to the water column.
+- Air pump: Since most aquaponic aquariums can be run without the use of a mechanical hang on the back filter, an air pump must be used to provide sufficient oxygen to the water column.

-- Heater - An aquarium heater is not absolutely necessary, especially since aquaponic aquariums should be kept slightly cooler than tropical aquariums.
+- Heater: An aquarium heater is not absolutely necessary, especially since aquaponic aquariums should be kept slightly cooler than tropical aquariums.
 If your tank is cooler than 60–70°F, consider investing in a heater to get your tank into range.

-- Water Pump - An adequate submersible water pump will be at the heart of your aquaponic farm.
+- Water pump: An adequate submersible water pump will be at the heart of your aquaponic farm.
 Since each system is different, make sure that you'll have the right pump for your specific setup.

-- Growing Container - As long as it's watertight and non toxic, just about anything can be used as a container to hold your growing medium and plants.
-Dark colored plastic storage bins are often a prime choice.
+- Growing container: As long as it's watertight and non-toxic, just about anything can be used as a container to hold your growing medium and plants.
+Dark-colored plastic storage bins are often a prime choice.

-- Fish Tank Stand - Be sure that your stand will be able to support the weight of the tank, growing medium and additional equipment!
+- Fish tank stand: Be sure that your stand will be able to support the weight of the tank, growing medium, and additional equipment!

 Choosing Your Indoor Aquaponic Setup

-For my experimental ten gallon aquaponic setup, I've chosen to go for a drip system.
+For my experimental ten-gallon aquaponic setup, I've chosen to go for a drip system.
 From the aquarium, water is pumped through a delivery tube where the water is allowed to drip at the base of each plant.
 Water then filters through a layer of Growstones and back into the aquarium via a drain tube.